Barisal Division: Mughal period

-British rule
+British era

-In 1797 the area was established as Bakerganj District but later renamed as Barisal District and Pir of Hizla-Muladi, Faizus Ahmed Khan stayed back & settled in Muladi-Hizla village.
+In 1797, the area was established as Bakerganj District but later renamed as Barisal District and Pir of Hizla-Muladi, Faizus Ahmed Khan stayed back and settled in Muladi-Hizla village.

-Pakistani rule
+Pakistani era

-In 1947 the area was continued as a Bakerganj District, as one of four districts of Khulna Division but later renamed as Barisal District.
+In 1948, a part of Bakerganj District area was renamed as Barisal and other was Patuakhali District as one of five districts of Khulna Division.

 Bangladesh

 The Greater Barisal region (Barisal District along with five other neighbouring districts) was created as Barisal Division on 1 January 1993.

 Economy

 Barisal is known as the "Granary of Bengal" for its rice production.
 It is still an important rice-producing area of the country.
 Since the Middle Ages, Barisal has acted as a trans-shipment center for hides, rice, dried beans, dried peas, lentils, chickpeas, and other legumes for Bengal.
 Bakery, textile, and pharmaceutical products are the output of a few industrial installations.
 There are Sher-e Bangla Medical College (affiliated with the National University) and B. M. College (an educational institution of Barisal Division established in 1889).
 Barisal is also a river port once connecting Calcutta-Barisal-Dhaka and many other routes.
-Today Barisal River port is the most important hub of steamer and motor launch service of the Southern Bangladesh.
+Today Barisal River port is the most important hub of steamer and motor launch service of Southern Bangladesh.